 In addition to intellectual property disputes, we are subject to legal proceedings, claims and investigations in the ordinary course of business, including claims relating to commercial, employment and other matters.
 Some of these disputes and legal proceedings may include speculative claims for substantial or indeterminate amounts of damages.
-We consider all claims on a quarterly basis in accordance with GAAP and based on known facts assess whether potential losses are considered reasonably possible, probable and estimable.
+We consider all claims on a quarterly basis in accordance with GAAP and based on known facts assess whether potential losses are considered reasonably possible or probable and estimable.
 Based upon this assessment, we then evaluate disclosure requirements and whether to accrue for such claims in our financial statements.
-This determination is then reviewed and discussed with our Audit Committee and our independent registered public accounting firm.
+This determination is then reviewed and discussed with the Audit Committee of the Board of Directors.

 We make a provision for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 These provisions are reviewed at least quarterly and adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.
-Unless otherwise specifically disclosed in this note, we have determined that no provision for liability nor disclosure is required related to any claim against us because: (a) there is not a reasonable possibility that a loss exceeding amounts already recognized (if any) may be incurred with respect to such claim; (b) a reasonably possible loss or range of loss cannot be estimated; or (c) such estimate or provision for liability is immaterial.
+Unless otherwise specifically disclosed in this note, we have determined that no provision for liability nor disclosure is required related to any claim against us because: (a) there is not a reasonable possibility that a loss exceeding amounts already recognized (if any) may be incurred with respect to such claim; (b) a reasonably possible loss or range of loss cannot be estimated; or (c) such estimate is immaterial.

 All legal costs associated with litigation are expensed as incurred.
 Litigation is inherently unpredictable.
 However, we believe that we have valid defenses with respect to the legal matters pending against us.
-It is possible, nevertheless, that our consolidated financial position, cash flows or results of operations could be negatively affected by an unfavorable resolution of one or more of such proceedings, claims or investigations.
+It is possible, nevertheless, that our consolidated financial position, results of operations or cash flows could be negatively affected by an unfavorable resolution of one or more of such proceedings, claims or investigations.

 In connection with our anti-piracy efforts, conducted both internally and through organizations such as the Business Software Alliance, from time to time we undertake litigation against alleged copyright infringers.
 Such lawsuits may lead to counter-claims alleging improper use of litigation or violation of other laws.
-We believe we have valid defenses with respect to such counter-claims; however, it is possible that our consolidated financial position, cash flows or results of operations could be negatively affected in any particular period by the resolution of one or more of these counter-claims.
+We believe we have valid defenses with respect to such counter-claims; however, it is possible that our consolidated financial position, results of operations or cash flows could be negatively affected in any particular period by the resolution of one or more of these counter-claims.

-NOTE 15.
+NOTE 14.
 DEBT

-The carrying values of our borrowings as of August 28, 2020 and November 29, 2019 were as follows:
+The carrying values of our borrowings as of June 4, 2021 and November 27, 2020 were as follows:

-(dollars in millions) Issuance Date Due Date Effective Interest Rate August 28, 2020 ember 29, 2019 4.75% 2020 Notes February 2010 February 2020 4.92% \$ \$ 900 1.70% 2023 Notes February 2020 February 2023 1.92% 500 1.90% 2025 Notes February 2020 February 2025 2.07% 500 3.25% 2025 Notes January 2015 February 2025 3.67% 1,000 1,000 2.15% 2027 Notes February 2020 February 2027 2.26% 850 2.30% 2030 Notes February 2020 February 2030 2.69% 1,300 Term Loan October 2018 April 2020 2.47% 2,250 Total debt outstanding, at par \$ 4,150 \$ 4,150 Less: Current portion of debt (3,150) Unamortized discount and debt issuance costs (34) (11) Carrying value of long-term debt \$ 4,116 \$ 989 Current portion of debt, at par \$ \$ 3,150 Unamortized discount and debt issuance costs (1) Carrying value of current debt \$ \$ 3,149
+Effective Interest (dollars in millions) Issuance Date Due Date Rate 2021 2020 1.70% 2023 Notes February 2020 February 2023 1.92% \$ 500 \$ 500 1.90% 2025 Notes February 2020 February 2025 2.07% 500 500 3.25% 2025 Notes January 2015 February 2025 3.67% 1,000 1,000 2.15% 2027 Notes February 2020 February 2027 2.26% 850 850 2.30% 2030 Notes February 2020 February 2030 2.69% 1,300 1,300 Total debt outstanding, at par \$ 4,150 \$ 4,150 Unamortized discount and debt issuance costs (30) (33) Carrying value of long-term debt \$ 4,120 \$ 4,117